segabl/pd2-streamlined-heisting/README.md

 - Fixes units with defend type objectives rushing the player instead of actually defending their designated areas
 - Adds reinforce points to loot secure points and the escape zone
 - Fixes enemies crouch-walking when they are supposed to run
-- Implements missing ``murder`` tactic, enemies with this tactic will continue shooting at downed players regardless of any aggressive behavior
+- Implements missing ``murder`` tactic, enemies with this tactic will focus on finishing off downed and tased players regardless of any aggressive behavior
 - Implements missing ``shield`` and ``shield_cover`` tactics, enemies with ``shield_cover`` tactic will stick closely to group members with ``shield`` tactic
 - Fixes ``ranged_fire`` tactic, enemies with this tactic will properly stop and open fire from a distance for a bit when they encounter players
 - Fixes enemies not pulling back when encountering players during anticipation